pfrilling/oktasdk-php/docs/files/Resource/User.php.txt

     /**
      * This operation will transition the user to the status of PASSWORD_EXPIRED
      * and the user will be required to change their password at their next
      * login.
-If tempPassword is passed, the user’s password is reset to a
+If tempPassword is passed, the user's password is reset to a
      * temporary password that is returned, and then the temporary password is
      * expired.
      *
      * @param  string $uid           User ID
-     * @param  boolean $tempPassword Sets the user’s password to a temporary
+     * @param  boolean $tempPassword Sets the user's password to a temporary
      *                               password, if true *
      * @return object                User object